-Devices run a small application known as DS Loader.
-This application's main purpose is to download player software.
+Devices run a small application known as DS Loader, which downloads player software.
 This separation makes it easy to manage new devices and deploy new player software.
 The communication is primary UDP with HTTP fallback support as outlined below.

 When DS Loader first starts, HTTP is used.
 This is because UDP might be blocked.

 - DS Loader makes an HTTP connection to a server as specified in DS Settings.

 - DS Loader sends the MAC of the device and basic device info.

 - Server responds with a command - such as player software to download and execute.

 - UDP packet sent to server containing MAC of device and basic device info.

 - UDP packet returned to device containing a command.